zeux/niagara/README.md

 3. Cleaning up validation errors and implementing swapchain resize: https://youtu.be/_VU-G5rglnA
 4. Rendering a mesh using shader storage buffers and int8: https://youtu.be/nKCzD5iK71M
 5. Rendering a mesh using NVidia RTX mesh shading pipeline: https://youtu.be/gbeOKMjmQ-g
+6. Optimizing GPU time by using device-local memory and parallelizing mesh shader: https://youtu.be/ayKoqK3kQ9c

 # Issues